Fiber Catalog

 Mulberry Silk

-Source : Chine
+Source : China

 Mulberry silk is also known as Bombyx silk or cultivated silk.
 This is the finest quality silk you can find.
 It is produced by the silkworms of the Bombyx Mori moth.
 Their diet consists of mulberry leaves.
 Mulberry silk is produced in a warm, controlled environment.